 - Develop an evidence-based approach to effectively translate and apply theories and concepts that strengthen practice by ensuring informed decision making.

-To qualify for entry into the Master of Mental Health, you must have:
+To qualify for entry into the Mental Health Masters program, all applicants must:

-- successfully completed a minimum three-year Bachelors, or equivalent, in a health, psychology or social science related discipline, and;
+- Have successfully completed a minimum three-year Bachelor qualification, or equivalent, in a health, psychology or social science-related discipline, and;

 - Be proficient in English.